cqmeronn/Its-on-Sale-Tracker/README.md

 # It’s On Sale Tracker
-**A pipeline to monitor product price data (currently in progress).**

-> **Note:** Still in active development.
-The ingestion, transformation, and CI/CD foundation are complete — Streamlit UI, data quality alerting, and Slack notifications are now integrated.
+**An automated data pipeline for tracking and alerting on product price changes across multiple websites.
+Core pipeline includes ingestion, multi-site support, dbt transformations, Great Expectations data validation, CI/CD automation, and Slack alerting.**

 ---

 ## Project Overview

-**It’s On Sale Tracker** is a data engineering project built to demonstrate a full end-to-end data workflow — from ingestion to transformation, validation, and visualization — using modern, production-like tooling.
+**It’s On Sale Tracker** is a data engineering project built to demonstrate a full end-to-end data workflow — from ingestion to transformation, validation, and visualisation — using modern, production-like tooling.

 It scrapes product data from the web (currently using `books.toscrape.com` as a demo source), stores it in a PostgreSQL database (via [Neon](https://neon.tech)), transforms it using **dbt**, validates data quality using **Great Expectations**, and runs automatically in **GitHub Actions** on a schedule.
 Slack alerts are sent with summaries and notifications.
+Also includes a **reset utility** (`reset.py`) which can rebuild the entire environment end-to-end, including schema resets, seeding, ingestion, dbt models, and DQ tests.

 ---